Seminar Corporate Finance (374026)

 Objectives In this empirically oriented seminar, students work on practice-related questions of company valuation with the help of numerical software (Matlab, R, Python).
 Subsequently, the results are evluated economically and presented scientifically.

-Prerequisites BWL III
+Prerequisites BWL III / Foundations of Valuation

 Introductory course to academic research An introduction to scientific work at the Institute for Banking and Finance and Programming in R(170504 / 271042 / 374027) is mandatory.
 This takes place after the binding registration.
 Further information will be announced during the introductory event.